Snow

 The Knock

 Speaking of which, everyone talks about getting the knock.
-That is, having someone rap on the side of your van at night to tell you you need to move.
+That is, having someone rap on the side of your van at night to tell you you have to move.
 From what I’ve read online, it happens rarely.

 It hasn’t happened to me yet, though I did have one small incident in a hospital parking lot in Portland, Maine, when a security guard came over just as I was about to leave in the morning.

-At first, he said he’d noticed I was there overnight and since it was a private hospital, was not allowed unless I was a patient.
-But after I told him I was headed to New York and he saw my Washington plates, he changed the subject to his time in the navy in Seattle.
+At first, he said he’d noticed I was there overnight and, since it was a private hospital, was not allowed unless I was a patient.
+But after I told him I was headed to New York and he saw my Washington plates, he changed his tone and mentioned he’d spent time in the navy in Seattle.
 Still, he was unpleasant at first, and it made me think hospital parking lots were not one of the better options; which until then, they had seemed to be.
 (I probably just need to make sure it’s a big, public hospital….)

 Electrical System